 Keeping your software updated is a crucial step in ensuring that the technology you use is safe.
 The longer you let your software go between updates, the more time attackers have to find vulnerabilities in the applications.
-This can can have devastating effect… as WordPress discovered last year when tens of thousands of their websites were compromised.
+This can have devastating effects… as WordPress discovered last year when tens of thousands of their websites were compromised.
 And WordPress powers 27% of the top 10 million websites in the world!

 Verify Themes And Plugins